dot-Justin/LAMatHome/README.md

    6. Near the bottom of the middle pane, find and select `fetchUserJournal`.
    7. In the new pane that opened, select `Payload` in the top navigation bar.
    8. Select everything inside the quotes after `accessToken`.
 This is your user token.

+- *Firefox*
+   1. Log into the rabbit hole from the link above
+   2. Press F12 to bring up the developer console.
+If this doesn't work, right-click the page, and click inspect.
+   3. Expand the developer console for better viewing
+   4. Click the `Network` tab in the top navigation bar.
+   5. Press Ctrl + R to reload the page.
+   6. In the `Network` tab, in the `File` column, find and select `fetchUserJournal`.
+   7. In the new sidebar that opened up, select `Request` in the top navigation bar.
+   8. Select everything inside the quotes after `accessToken`.
+This is your user token.

    Note: Your token will expire 24 hours after you log in.
 This is out of our control but we are working on a better way.

 **4. Obtaining an API key from Groq:**